Body piercing - so you are thinking of getting a piercing

 What is the legislation?

-Body piercing is a high risk personal appearance service.
+Body piercing is a higher risk personal appearance service.
 The Public Health (Infection Control for Personal Appearance Services) Act 2003 covers this procedure.
-The piercer requires an infection control qualification before piercing anyone - HLTIN402C - Maintain Infection Control Standards in Office Practice Settings.
+The piercer requires an infection control qualification before piercing anyone - HLTINF005 - Maintain infection prevention for skin penetration treatments.

 Age specific legislation for body piercing